evlmnd/Slider/README.md

 First you need to install dependencies.
 Take into consideration that recommended local Node version for this project is >=14.x.x.

-Run the following command from root directory:
+Run the following command from project's root directory:

 `npm i`